WillGeis/minecraftServerPublicFiles/README.md

 Before we start this step, close any minecraft instances and any launcher instances, this works best on a clean restart.
 In this repository there is a folder labeled INSTALLER, please click into that or if you have cloned it navigate into it

-download --> click on the fabric intaller exe (v1.0.3)
+download [click here](https://github.com/WillGeis/minecraftServerPublicFiles/tree/main/INSTALLER) --> click on the fabric intaller exe (v1.0.3)

 ![image](https://github.com/user-attachments/assets/3bbefcd1-a341-45bf-adf3-f4ace069902c)